Vietnam.vn - Nền tảng quảng bá Việt Nam

 Singer Dinh Van

-Without much media noise, without appearing much in music game shows or reality TV shows, singer Dinh Van still regularly performs in art programs celebrating major holidays, community activities, serving people in remote areas and border and island soldiers.
+Without much media noise, without appearing in many music game shows or reality TV shows, singer Dinh Van still regularly performs in art programs celebrating major holidays, community activities, serving people in remote areas and border and island soldiers.
 Recently, he made an impressive appearance at the 3rd Music Exchange program organized by Nguoi Lao Dong Newspaper.

-Singer Dinh Van once shared: "I don't need to be famous, I just need the songs I sing to touch the hearts of the listeners.
+Singer Dinh Van once shared: "I don't need to be famous, I just need the songs I sing to touch the hearts of listeners.
 In the moment marking the 50 years that revolutionary music has lived with the audience generation, I am happy because I have been present in the life of the red music genre that exists and spreads."
-Perhaps, it is this ideology that has helped him to persist and shine in the hearts of the audience for many decades.
+Perhaps, it is this ideology that has helped him to persist and shine in the hearts of audiences for many decades.

-With his silent but lasting contributions to revolutionary and traditional music, singer Dinh Van deserves to be called "the keeper of the fire" - the one who preserves the soul and national identity through every melody, every lyric, every breath of the homeland.
+With his silent but lasting contributions to revolutionary and traditional music, singer Dinh Van deserves to be called "the keeper of the fire" - the one who preserves the soul and national identity through every melody, every lyric, every breath of his homeland.

 Source: https://nld.com.vn/ca-si-dinh-van-nguoi-giu-lua-am-nhac-truyen-thong-cach-mang-196250424152552838.htm